ghostery/url-parser/readme.md

    `parseHost` method.
  * Hostname validation is not done on initial parse.
 The `isValidHost()` method is provided for this purpose.
+ * All URLs with a valid authority are given an `origin`, regardless of the protocol scheme.
+This differs from the [standard](https://url.spec.whatwg.org/#origin) that only does so for a set of known schemes.

 ## Install